May 8, 2025

 Research

 Stanford is a world-class research institution and seeks students who can hold their own once on campus.
-They encourage independent research projects and look for students who show passion and curiosity.
+They encourage independent research projects and look for passionate and curious students.
 Students can participate in everything from research to clinical trials on various conditions.

 To prepare for Stanford’s research-intensive program, you can participate in summer research programs for undergraduates or connect with professors at your school and ask about opportunities.
 Many study abroad programs also offer research opportunities if you’re considering a gap year.